AlbinoGeek/logxi/README.md

 using a terminal.
 For non-terminals, entries with level `LevelError` and above are logged.

-To quickly see all entries use short form
+To quickly see all entries, use short form

     # enable all, disable log named foo
     LOGXI=*,-foo yourapp